carlesloriente/jekyllthemes/_posts/2017-07-15-popuptweets.markdown

 Popup tweets plugin for your personal website (Linkedin, facebook liked features)

+## Installation

-- Put **poptweet.html** under the _includes folder of your Jekyll project.
+1. Put **poptweet.html** under the _includes folder of your Jekyll project.
-- Get your own twitter publish code at [https://publish.twitter.com/](https://publish.twitter.com/), for example, replace this code in **poptweet.html**
+2. Get your own twitter publish code at [https://publish.twitter.com/](https://publish.twitter.com/), for example, replace this code in **poptweet.html**
-- add css file to your own folder
+3. add css file to your own folder

 ```css
 /assets/css/junpopup.css